swaroopg92/penpa-edit/README.md

 		* consecutivepairssudoku (cps)
 	* Number Placement
 		* tomtom (Use +, -, x, /) [Number mode + 1/4 sub-mode]
+		* skyscrapers (ensure 1 white row/column on top/botton and left/right - e.g. If your puzzle is 7x7 size, then set the Rows = 9, Columns = 9, White Space: Over = 1, Under = 1, Left = 1, Right = 1 in the New Grid settings)
 	* Object Placement
 		* Statue Park (Use Shape + Shape/Circle Mode [Panel: ON])
 		* minesweeper (Use 1 to represent mine in the Solution)